Categories

 One last walk-through

-• Once all of your things are loaded onto the truck and ready to be transported to your new place, do one last pass through the property.
-Before you depart you will want to make sure:
+When all of your things are loaded onto the truck and ready to be transported to your new place, do one last pass through the property.
+Before you depart, you will want to make walk thru:

 1. You’re not leaving anything behind.

-2. All of the electrics and gas is turned off.
+2. Electrics and gas stove is turned off.

-3. Check for any damages that may have been caused during the moving out process.
+3. Check for any damages that may have during the moving out process.
 This is especially important if you’re leaving a rental, and your rental deposit is at stake.

 Pro Tip Avoid losing your rental’s deposit with these helpful tips.